 Push-Up

-Push ups fit seamlessly into strength workouts, conditioning circuits, or warm-up routines.
-Whether used for high repetitions or slow, controlled reps, they remain one of the most effective exercises for building pressing strength and overall body control.
+Push-ups fit seamlessly into strength workouts, conditioning circuits, or warm-up routines.
+The movement also challenges the core stabilizers in ways that differ from traditional floor-based core exercises (Buxton et al., 2024).
+Whether used for high repetitions or slow, controlled reps, the push-up remains one of the most effective bodyweight exercises for building pressing strength and overall body control.

 - Begin in a plank position with your hands slightly wider than shoulder-width apart, arms fully extended, and palms flat on the floor.